 My research fields are global modern and contemporary art, with special interests in post-WWII European (especially Italian) and contemporary African art and cinema (both continental and diasporic), and a focus on social art history and cultural geopolitics.
 In my research, I situate art historical subjects within their respective social contexts while connecting them to broader global frameworks.
-I am currently working on a book project on contemporary Italian artist Michelangelo Pistoletto, entitled Where There's Everything: Michelangelo Pistoletto and World-Building in Arte Povera.
+My first book is entitled Michelangelo Pistoletto: Figuration and Cultural Politics.
 In my book, I examine the artist’s work within the politicized cultural contexts of post-WWII Italy, Europe, and the United States against the broader geopolitical horizon for art of the 1960s.
 My research also includes a second book-length project, which brings my areas of research in contemporary Italy and Africa into dialogue with one another.
 Through my research, I am dedicated to the investigation of modern and contemporary art history as a global field, and to the examination of art and social context on a local and global level.